c-ancia/diskplayer/README.md

 # Diskplayer

 This project uses Floppy disks to play albums and playlists on Spotify using a Raspberry Pi 4.
 This python-based code contains everything necessary to record and play a Floppy disk.
 This is highly inspired by the [Diskplayer project from Dino Fizzotti](https://github.com/dinofizz/diskplayer).
-I loved the original idea but I wanted to be sure I could customize it as I wanted (add some features/commands, add the possibility to use another streaming system...) and didn't really know the GO language so I took this opportunity to practice some Python (of which I wasn't fully familiar with yet).
+I loved the original idea but I wanted to be sure I could customize it as I wanted (add some features/commands, add the possibility to use another streaming system...) and didn't really know the GO language so I took this opportunity to practice some Python.

 ## How does it work?